Irwin-Calmag/Walmart-Sales-Analysis/README.md

    - Excel (Power query and power pivot) : for data extraction, and advanced exploratory data analysis (EDA) via interactive pivot tables and charts.[here]..
    - SQL: For complex querying and analysis of sales and customer data.[here}...
    -

+    ### Caveats and Assumptions:
+   ...DATA CLEANING PROCESS AND ANY ASSUMPTIONS YOU MADE ABOUT THE DATA.
+   Data Completeness: A significant portion of revenue(15%) came from 'unclassified' categories, which may reflect product categorization inconsistencies or data entry issues.